NSO-developer/nso-examples/sdk-api/maapi-commit-parameters/README.md

 configuration on the `ex0` device, then adds the `dry-run` and `trace-id` commit parameters and applies the transaction.

+NSO automatically generates a trace ID if the `trace-id` parameter is not provided.
+The `trace-id` parameter is included by this example for demonstration purposes.

 The examples show how to detect arbitrary and specific commit parameters in service code and apply commit parameters from code either as an action or from a script.
 It also contains a list of all currently existing commit parameters